DormanLab/AmpliCI/README.md

 The algorithm may stop if your:

-- quality scores are not in a typical range of Illumina sequencing [33,73]
+- quality scores are not in the typical range for Illumina datasets [33,73]

-- sequence contains ambiguous nucleotides
+- reads contain ambiguous nucleotides

 - reads vary in length	<!-- Actually, in our experience, your program is fine with this. -->

 - reads are not in the right FASTQ input format, for example reads and quality scores cannot contain newline characters

-- reads are too few or too noisy so that there are no sequences observed more than the lower bound number of times (option `-lb`, default 2.0)
+- there are too few reads or reads are so noisy that there are no sequences observed more than the lower bound number of times (option `-lb`, default 2.0)

 # Acknowledgments <a name = "acknowledgements" />